Pangea, Varese and province civic network, BBS, article cover

 The closure of Pangea

-Lorenzo Emilitri, Marco Petino and Gabriele Petino explain the challenges they faced at the time.
+Lorenzo Emilitri, Marco Petino and Gabriele Petino explain the challenges faced at the time.
 The difficulties were both technical and financial.
 From a technical point of view, the Worldgroup software, on which the civic network was based, had become obsolete and suffered from the Millennium Bug.

 But don't despair!
-Today, Pangea is back online: the last backup from 1999 has been restored.
+Today Pangea is back online: the last backup from 1999 has been restored.

 Follow me on Instagram channel.
 Retro technology, Commodore, vintage audio, retro computers, experiments and tests.
 Retroprogramming, Basic.
 Commodore, IBM, Atari, Apple, Texas Instruments, Amstrad, MSX.